dkdeptrai/hotel_filter/README.md

 my_hotel_merger.rb none destination_id_3
 ```

-Results should looks like this:
+Results should look like this:
 ```
 [
   {